MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 ### Why are parts of my message text being dropped?

 The Bot Framework and many Channels interpret text as Markdown.
 Check to see if your text uses reserved Markdown characters.

+### How can I support multiple bots at the same bot service endpoint?

+Take a look at this [sample](https://github.com/Microsoft/BotBuilder/issues/2258#issuecomment-280506334).
+It explains how to configure the `Conversation.Container` with the right MicrosoftAppCredentials and use a simple `MultiCredentialProvider` to authenticate multiple MicrosoftAppIds and MicrosoftAppPasswords.

 ## Identifiers